stdevPavelmc/cqrlog/compiled/README.md

-##THIS COMPILED DIRECTORY IS CURRENTLY BROKEN.
-WAIT FOR FIX.
+##THIS COMPILED DIRECTORY HAS ONLY alpha binaries for x86-64 at the moment.

 Latest cqrlog alpha test binaries can be found from this folder.